 Jeonghee is an artist (teacher), interpreter for Korean/English, and Art Committee member for the City of Maple Valley.
 She especially enjoys being challenged working with individuals from different cultures through her work.
-She has had opportunities teaching students in different cultures and levels while teaching art courses in Korea, the USA, and Singapore for different schools, and as an artist-in-residence including invited solo exhibitions.
+She has had opportunities teaching students in different cultures and levels while teaching art courses in Korea, the USA, and Singapore, and as an artist-in-residence at invited solo exhibitions.
 These experiences naturally led her to focus on art and culture.
-She is currently an interpreter (Korean/English).
+She is currently an interpreter (Korean/English) as well.
 The power of language is reflected by culture.
 She has discovered that her interpreting skills have given her opportunities to increase her language skills and opportunities to understand different cultures through language.
-The experience of interpreting provides greater insights into other cultures.
+The experience of interpreting provides her with greater insights into other cultures.

-Also, since 2013, Jeonghee has served as a member of the Art Committee of Maple Valley City.
-This position brought her to focus more on the value of public arts (visual culture) and what public arts becomes and how it function in the community.
-She believes that we become educated by exposure to the arts while making our life richer.
-She also believes that the public arts make our community richer.
-She knows these are important values of arts for intellectual growth.
+Since 2013, Jeonghee has served as a member of the Art Committee of Maple Valley City.
+This position brought her to focus more on the value of public arts (visual culture), what public arts can become, and how they function in the community.
+She believes that we become educated and enrich our lives by exposure to the arts.
+She also believes that public arts make our community richer.
 Studying in this program, she expects to become part of a critical, dynamic educational environment, and, she believes that this will provide opportunities to assist her community with renewed confidence.

 Academic Background: National University of Technology, Seoul, Korea; BFA degree in Ceramic Arts; Sookmyung Women’s University Graduate School of Design, Seoul, Korea; MFA degree in Ceramic Design